 Editorial Board: dr Rachel Esner (University of Amsterdam), prof dr Jos Gommans (Leiden University), Cornelia Homburg (independent), Danielle Kisluk-Grosheide (The Metropolitan Museum of Art, New York), prof dr Volker Manuth (Radboud University, Nijmegen), dr Nadine Orenstein (The Metropolitan Museum of Art, New York), prof dr Maarten Prak (Utrecht University), dr William W. Robinson (Harvard Art Museums/Fogg Museum, Cambridge, Mass., emeritus), prof dr Niek van Sas (University of Amsterdam), Saskia Scheltjens (Rijksmuseum, Amsterdam) and dr Arthur K. Wheelock (National Gallery of Art, Washington)

-Editors: Jan van Campen, Jan de Hond, Jenny Reynaerts and Marijn Schapelhouman
+Editors: Jan van Campen, Erik Hinterding, Jan de Hond and Jenny Reynaerts

 The Rijksmuseum Bulletin in scientific databases